FIRE 340 Administration of Fire and Emergency Services Organization

 For information regarding prerequisites for this course, please refer to the Academic Course Catalog.

-To effectively lead modern fire and emergency service organizations and the various components within them, individuals must have a strong understanding of the ever-changing issues that face the fire and emergency medical services in an increasingly complex emergency management environment.
+To effectively lead modern fire and emergency service organizations and the various components within them, the student must have a strong understanding of the ever-changing issues that face the fire and emergency medical services in an increasingly complex emergency management environment.

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
 Therefore, the student is required to provide a thread in response to the provided prompt for each Discussion.
-Each thread must be at least 400 words and demonstrate course-related knowledge.
+Each thread must be at least 400 words, demonstrate course-related knowledge, and incorporate a minimum of 2 scholarly sources.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
-Each reply must be at least 200 words.
-Outside research must be used and must be properly cited using current APA format.
+Each reply must be at least 200 words and incorporate a minimum of 1 scholarly source.
+Outside research must be used.
+All sources must be properly cited using current APA format.

-Each quiz will have 2 questions, using essay questions to extract the student’s knowledge about the content of this course.
-Each quiz will have a 1-hour time limit.
+Each quiz will have 2 essay questions to extract the student’s knowledge about the content of this course.
+Each quiz will be open-book/open-notes and have a 1-hour time limit.